Bushwick Branch: History

-In 1874, the South Side, along with other railroads on Long Island such as the Central Railroad of Long Island and the FNSRR, came under control of wealthy Brooklyn rubber baron Conrad Poppenhusen.
+In 1874, the South Side, along with other railroads on Long Island such as the Central Railroad of Long Island and the FNSRR, came under control of wealthy local rubber baron Conrad Poppenhusen.
 The South Side was reorganized as the Southern Railroad of Long Island.
 By 1876, Poppenhusen also took control of the LIRR.
 Seeing the LIRR as the most formidable of his newly acquired railroads, he began to consolidate the competing roads into the LIRR.
 The LIRR thus gained the FNSRR tracks to Long Island City, making it the primary route for passengers and freight looking to reach Manhattan.
 The LIRR Atlantic Avenue line was cut back from South Ferry, Brooklyn, to a terminal at Flatbush Avenue, where passengers could transfer to the Fifth Avenue Elevated (and after 1910 the IRT subway) to reach Manhattan, thereby making Flatbush Avenue a secondary terminal for the LIRR.
 In 1876, most of the lines of the ex-Southern, referred to as the old Southern Road division, were immediately rerouted to Long Island City via the Lower Montauk branch; full integration of the old-Southern Road division with the LIRR Main Line would not be achieved until the Jamaica station improvement project of 1912-13.
 The ex-Southern line between Bushwick and Williamsburg was abandoned and cut back to a terminal at Bushwick.
 By the 1880s, Poppenhusen's successor Austin Corbin had successfully consolidated all the railroads.
 The Bushwick Branch, much like the Atlantic Branch to Flatbush Avenue, acted as a second terminal for the LIRR; however, it offered no convenient transit connections into other parts of Brooklyn and Manhattan.

 The line was double-tracked in 1868, then reduced to a single track in 1876, but double-tracked again in 1892.
 In 1877, a station house was built at Bushwick station.

 Heavy industry in the area saw much use for the line in freight service, while the many industrial jobs in Bushwick warranted passenger commuter service for workers traveling to factories in the area.
 Nevertheless, the Bushwick Branch became a less and less important terminal, and the increasing prevalence of cars, as well as the fact of the branch had no direct transit connections into Manhattan, caused the branch's main passenger trade to begin to dwindle.
 By the early 1900s, LIRR began a series of electrification and grade elimination projects for its routes throughout Brooklyn and Queens.
 While its Main Line, Montauk Branch, Rockaway Beach Branch, and Atlantic Branch received these improvements, the Bushwick did not.
 By 1913, steam trains were eliminated along the line and replaced with battery-powered electric multiple-unit trains that were also used on the West Hempstead Branch.
 These trains ran from Bushwick Junction to Bushwick.
 The last timetable to show this passenger service is from October 1923.
 Timetables from the era show fewer and fewer trains leaving from Bushwick Terminal.
 On May 13, 1924, passenger service was completely discontinued.